projf/projf-explore/graphics/animated-shapes/README.md

 # Animated Shapes

 This folder accompanies the Project F blog post: **[Animated Shapes](https://projectf.io/posts/animated-shapes/)**.
 These SystemVerilog designs animate shapes using a double-buffered framebuffer.
-You can freely build on these [MIT licensed](../../LICENSE) designs for commercial and non-commercial projects.
+You can freely build on these [MIT licensed](../../LICENSE) designs.
 Have fun.

 File layout: